PrashantTamang12/dungeon-escape-tale-told-in-stone/Installation.md

 | **Medieval Dungeon** | Core environment art (walls, props, architecture) used throughout the dungeon levels | `Content/MedievalDungeon/` |

 ### Steps
-1. Download **Medieval Dungeon** via the Epic Games Launcher or Fab
+1. Download **Medieval Dungeon** via the Epic Games Launcher or Fab.
+Link: https://fab.com/s/494a7622e1be
 2. In the Unreal Editor, use **Add to Project** (or manually copy the extracted folder) so contents land at `Content/MedievalDungeon/`
 3. Restart the Unreal Editor